 A study of issues facing administrators in exercise-related professions.
 Special emphasis is placed on programs, policies, procedures, and problems influencing leaders in the areas of health, physical education, recreation and sports.
-Prerequisites: KIN 1003, 1113, 2093; LST 2083.
-[CAC-O] Fall.
+Prerequisites: KIN 1003, 1113, 2093 and LST 2083 for KIN/LS Major; Junior standing for Business Administration Major with Sport Management Emphasis.
+Fall.

-4023 Field Experience in KIN/LST-Senior BA (Non-Teaching Emphasis) Candidates Only This class represents the culmination experience of our undergraduate degree program.
+4023.
+Field Experience in KIN/LST-Senior BA (Non-Teaching Emphasis) Candidates Only.

+This class represents the culmination experience of our undergraduate degree program.
 It will be used as a "stepping stone" for employment for students.
 It is viewed as an "apprenticeship" as students will be placed under a mentor in the field outside the university setting.
 Field experiences are generally 10 weeks in length.
 Classroom experience will be prior to and after the field experience.
 Fall, Spring.